gulzoa/Work/README.md

 ## About
-I am Master’s Graduate in Electrical & Microsystems Engineering with 3+ years of experience in Electrical and Automotive Systems Engineering.
-I have experience in embedded systems, automotive electronics, and IoT development in Automotive, Electronics and IOT companies.
+I am a Master’s Graduate in Electrical & Microsystems Engineering with 3+ years of experience in Electrical and Automotive Systems Engineering.
+I have experience in embedded systems, automotive electronics, and IoT development in Automotive, Electronics, and IOT companies.
 I am also proficient in C/C++, Python, STM32/ESP32, Nordic SoCs, and RTOS, with proven success in hardware–software integration and developing sensor and power distribution solutions.

 ## Highlights ()
-- **Embedded Blinky** — small firmware + hardware demo (link to `/projects/01-embedded-blinky`).
+- **EoL Programming Tool** — small firmware + hardware demo (link to `/projects/01-embedded-blinky`).
-- **Device driver** — driver + tests + CI for a sensor (link to folder).
+- **ESP32 and ThingSpeak Cloud** — driver + tests + CI for a sensor (link to folder).
-- **Portfolio site** — hosted demo and screenshots (link to `website/` or live URL).

 ## Projects